cylance/CyBot/README.md

 2)  Configure errbot to work with your chat platform:  http://errbot.io/en/latest/user_guide/setup.html#id1

-3)  Download our plugins from this github repo to the plugins directory and restart the chatbot
+3)  Download our plugins from this github repo and copy them into the errbot plugins directory

 4)  Add VirusTotal and Google Safebrowsing API keys to python scripts

+5)  Start errbot

 # Props